• Blog

 The Pontic is a type of cantilever bridge that is only connected to one abutment tooth.
 If you have teeth on only one side of the gap, this may be an option for you.

-An implant-supported bridge is almost exactly like a traditional fixed bridge, with the only exception being that it is held in place by implants instead of being cemented onto teeth.
+An implant-supported bridge is almost exactly like a traditional fixed bridge, with the only exception being that it is held in place by implants instead of being cemented onto the natural teeth.

 What happens during a traditional dental bridge procedure?